lumeland/lume.land/docs/core/multiple-pages.md

 ## Multiple pages with layouts

 Every page is an object with the page data.
-In the previous example, every page has the `url` and `content` properties,to define the content and URL of every page.
+In the previous example, every page has the `url` and `content` properties, to define the content and URL of every page.
 If you want to use a layout to generate the page content, you have to export the `layout` keyword with the layout name and the data that will be used in the layouts: